grantcurell/projects/SONiC - Fully Automated Build/ANGULAR_README.md

 ## Debugging

+1. Run the server with `ng serve --host 0.0.0.0`
-1. Go to the debugging tab in Visual Studio code, hit the down arrow next to launch program and click launch Chrome.
+2. Go to the debugging tab in Visual Studio code, hit the down arrow next to launch program and click launch Chrome.
-2. I used the following configuration:
+3. I used the following configuration:

 ```json
 {